cloudfour/eleventy-patterns/src/patterns/README.md

 - The pattern styles are imported into your primary stylesheet.
 - Documentation for your new pattern.

-Creating patterns can be streamlined by running `npx gulp pattern` in your terminal.
+Creating patterns can be streamlined by running `npm run new pattern` in your terminal.
 This will ask you a few questions, and then scaffold out the files required for your new pattern.

 ## Pattern Frontmatter